sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 	- [ ] Big take away messages, what did you learn from your work?
 	- [ ] How should we all move forward?

-Deviating from this basic structure often leads to a skewed story arcs, which either inflates expectations (funnel shape) or underplays the value of the work at hand (inverted funnel).
-For an in depth discussion I refer to "[Writing Science](https://global.oup.com/academic/product/writing-science-9780199760237?cc=us&lang=en&)" by Joshua Schimel.
+Deviating from this basic structure often leads to skewed story arcs, which either inflates expectations (funnel shape) or underplays the value of the work at hand (inverted funnel).

 #### Language